OliviaHan7/FlightDelayDetection_MidtermProject/README.md

 # Mid-Term Project
-This repository cointains create a model for predicting 2020 January flight delay based on data from 2018 and 2019
+This repository contains a model for predicting 2020 January flight delay based on data from 2018 and 2019

 ## Hello and Welcome!!!